LabKey/server/server/embedded/README.md

 3. `gradlew pickPg` or `gradlew pickMSSQL`
 4. `gradlew deployApp`
 5. Within IntelliJ, do a Gradle Refresh in the Gradle Window
-6. To start Tomcat within IntelliJ, select LabKeyEmbedded_Dev from the Run Configurations.
+6. To start Tomcat within IntelliJ, select `Spring Boot LabKey Embedded Tomcat Dev` from the Run Configurations.
 (It will appear in a different section of the menu from the other LabKey configurations.)
+If you are using the free Community Edition of IntelliJ which doesn't natively support Spring Boot, use the `LabKey Embedded Tomcat Dev` configuration instead.

 #### Embedded tomcat gradle properties explained:
 + `useEmbeddedTomcat` - if present, this will cause the :server:embedded project to be included in your local set of Gradle projects to be built.
 This also will affect the behavior of the `pickPg`, `pickMSSQL`, and `deployApp` tasks and is required to be present in order to build a distribution with an embedded Tomcat server.
 This property is present in the root-level `gradle.properties` file, but commented out by default.